flaneur2020/fleurix/README.md

 ## It has:

-- The filesystem of Minix v1.
-The principles are simple, and it can make use of tools under Linux such as mkfs.minix, fsck.minix, etc.
+- Minix v1 fs.
+It's simple, and it can take advantage of tools under Linux such as mkfs.minix, fsck.minix, etc.
 - fork()/exec()/exit(), and so on.
 The a.out executable format, implementing copy-on-write and demand paging.
 - Signals.
 - A pure paging memory management system, with 4GB of address space for each process, sharing 128MB of kernel address space.
-- A simple k malloc().
-Unfortunately, it wasn't used much.
+- A simple `kmalloc()`.
+Unfortunately, it wasn't used much yet.
 - A simple terminal.

 ### Syscalls